 As an expert in UI, Jane Portman’s site is clean, concise, and completely free of clutter.
 She should know, being the one behind the valued design resource, “The UI Audit.”
 Her site, “UI Breakfast,” greets you with a clear value proposition coupled with razor-sharp copy that ushers you to her products and services.

-Jorden Roper’s site, “Writing Revolt,” perfectly surmises her brand as a writing professional.
+Jorden Roper’s site, “Creative Revolt,” perfectly surmises her brand as a creative professional.
 The intention is to communicate clearly that Jorden is different, a feat that her site does a very good job of.
-From the color scheme to the overall site design to the inclusion of her photograph (she has purple hair, does your copywriter have that?), “Writing Revolt” means different but serious business.
+From the color scheme to the overall site design to the inclusion of her photograph (she has purple hair, does your copywriter have that?), “Creative Revolt” means different but serious business.

 I hope you enjoyed this list of inspiring examples of freelance business websites!
 As you might have picked up, the design choices among these websites aren’t arbitrary.
 They are applied in line with the freelancer’s individual goals, be it booking more business or converting readers into subscribers—a key thought to keep in mind when building your own website.